chinapedia/wikipedia.abstract.en/Page/Interstellar_travel.md

 Beamed propulsion

-Forward-sailcraft-scheme.png's scheme for slowing down an interstellar light-sail at the star system destination.]]
+'s scheme for slowing down an interstellar light-sail at the star system destination.]]

 A light sail or magnetic sail powered by a massive laser or particle accelerator in the home star system could potentially reach even greater speeds than rocket- or pulse propulsion methods, because it would not need to carry its own reaction mass and therefore would only need to accelerate the craft's payload.
 Robert L. Forward proposed a means for decelerating an interstellar light sail in the destination star system without requiring a laser array to be present in that system.
 In this scheme, a smaller secondary sail is deployed to the rear of the spacecraft, whereas the large primary sail is detached from the craft to keep moving forward on its own.
 Light is reflected from the large primary sail to the secondary sail, which is used to decelerate the secondary sail and the spacecraft payload.[61]
 In 2002, Geoffrey A. Landis of NASA's Glen Research center also proposed a laser-powered, propulsion, sail ship that would host a diamond sail (of a few nanometers thick) powered with the use of solar energy.[62]
 With this proposal, this interstellar ship would, theoretically, be able to reach 10 percent the speed of light.